safeledger logo

 If you are setting up a professional license, you need an LSA (a UAE national).
 They help with legal processes for a fee.

-Step 7: Submit Visa Applications
+Step 7: Apply for Visa

 • Cost: AED 2,000–6,000+ per visa.